ffengc/Multi-Pattern-Logging-System/README.md

 ## Some ideas

 - Encapsulate into a library
 - Understand how to encapsulate into interfaces of other languages, such as Python and C#, and try it.
-See if you can call the library in Python/C# to use this log system
+See if you can call the library in Python/C# to use this log system.